senaite/senaite.core/src/senaite/core/tests/doctests/SampleCreationConflictRetry.rst

   operator-supplied identifier.

-This doctest exercises the retry path without requiring a real multi-connection ZODB conflict, by stubbing `create_sample` on the view to raise `ConflictError` on demand.
+This doctest exercises the retry path without requiring a real multi-connection ZODB conflict.
+We stub both the view's `create_sample` (to raise `ConflictError` on demand) and the `transaction` module operations the retry helper drives, so the test-layer transaction is not disturbed.

 Test Setup
 ..........